 and the living room.

-It took three days of prep time before we could even think of putting them up.
+It took three days of prep time before we could even think of putting them up onto the ceiling.
 Here are boards painted with the first finish coat of Sherwin Williams Steamed Milk semi-gloss latex.
 Of course, they had to be moved again — outside to the saw — and cut to the correct length.

 At 4:30 we were having celebratory glasses of wine while looking at our new ceiling, all complaining, whining, nitpicking, and disagreements behind us.